 Possibly the most famous scientist of all time, Albert Einstein’s theories have challenged and altered our concepts of reality and unleashed a new age of theoretical physics.

-If that’s the case what’s Einstein IQ?
+If that’s the case what’s Einstein’s IQ?
 The problem is nobody can tell for sure since the physicist was never formally tested.

 That doesn’t mean there’s a shortage of various estimates.
-On the contrary, google searches for “Einstein’s IQ” will return many results, but at the end of the day, they’re all based on speculation based on his achievements and abilities.
+On the contrary, Google searches for “Einstein’s IQ” will return many results, but at the end of the day, they’re all based on speculation based on his achievements and abilities.
 One estimate put Einstein’s IQ at around 160, which would make him a “genius” or “near-genius” according to most IQ classification systems.

 How important is an IQ score?